 Student credit cards (repaying the balance every month)

-Look out for ones that offer a 0% interest period as an introductory offer.
-This way, you should be able to make emergency purchases at the end of term without paying any extra interest on top of what you've borrowed.
+If you do get a credit card with a 0% interest period, you should be able to make emergency purchases at the end of term without paying any extra interest on top of what you've borrowed.

 Credit union loans

 Tried all of the above and still struggling for money?
 Before heading to a private student loan company, you could consider taking out a loan from a credit union.